Lorre-Ramon/ESGImg/README.md

 Use the data file in folder `sample_data` and conduct a pilot test.
 To do so, please replace `pdf_path_list = getPathBundle("data/ESG/2023")` in `main.py` to `pdf_path_list = getPathBundle("sample_data")`.

 ## Warning
 Running `main.py` can only compute the original data based on the CLIP model.
-To process the data into variables, please run `calculation.py` afterwards.

-## TODO
-- [ ] Improve the code preformance with Pyspark